Blog

 Does your organization use a learning platform for onboarding and training?
 If so, go ahead and give new employees access before their first day.
 Letting them poke around will help get them acquainted with the tool in advance of their first day.
 That means they will be able to ramp up faster.

 You would never ghost a client once you make a sale, so don’t do it to your new employees either.
-Research shows that 22 percent of employee turnover happens during the first 45 days on the job.
+Research from the Chartered Institute of Personnel and Development shows that 41% or organizations report that new hires leave within the first 12 weeks on the job.
 A strong pre-boarding process can help prevent this from happening.